Projects We’ve Funded

 READ MOREDifferentiation through Student Self-Efficacy

-Schafer Park Elementary, Hayward This team of elementary school teachers wants to learn best practices in developing differentiated instruction to meet students at their current academic levels.
-With the pandemic widening gaps in competencies for students, these teachers plan to develop a toolkit that meets students’ specific needs, whether they are intervention, self-paced learning, or […]
+This team of elementary school teachers wants to learn best practices in developing differentiated instruction to meet students at their current academic levels.
+With the pandemic widening gaps in competencies for students, these teachers plan to develop a toolkit that meets students’ specific needs, whether they are intervention, self-paced learning, or challenging enrichment.

 READ MOREStudying Climate Justice Through Science, Art, and Action!

-International Community School, Oakland This team of elementary educators will develop 4th and 5th grade Climate Change/Environmental Justice units that teach climate science grounded in the environmental justice concerns of their community.
+This team of elementary educators will develop 4th and 5th grade Climate Change/Environmental Justice units that teach climate science grounded in the environmental justice concerns of their community.
 These units will integrate climate science into Spanish and English language arts, as well as visual arts, theater arts, and engineering projects.
-They […]

 READ MOREPBL Pilot: Empowering Oakland

-West Oakland Middle School, Oakland This team of middle school teachers plans to implement Project Based Learning (PBL) at our school.
+This team of middle school teachers plans to implement Project Based Learning (PBL) at our school.
 The team will attend trainings with the Buck Institutes and PBL Works to better understand how to design and implement a PBL curriculum.
-By expanding their knowledge of pedagogy and working across disciplines, these […]

 READ MOREKnow Better, Do Better – The Science of Reading